 To measure the success of our work and client communication, we document all of our partner projects through a blog-style process book, highlighting the start and finish of each project as well as a 6-month follow up with partners.

-In the summer 2015, Spark Corps welcomed it's first class of corps members by running an 8 week beta program of the Spark Corps model.
-Lessons learned from this program have helped refine the apprenticeship, and allow young designers to polish their design skills in professional, real-world environments.
-During the beta program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.
+In the summer 2015, Spark Corps welcomed it's first class of corps members via an 8 week beta program.
+During the program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.